Domestic Pets of Madame de Pompadour: The Pet Culture of Versailles

 Apollo, a magnificent macaw with a piercing gaze and talkative tonque that repeated what had been heard throughout the day, was one of the birds she kept.

-Madame de Pompadour found great joy in Apollo's presence, as he sat on her shoulder, his feathers gently rustling against her skin.
+Madame de Pompadour took delight in having Apollo on her shoulder, feeling his feathers softly brush against her skin.

 Macaws are highly intelligent birds with beautiful plumage.
 They were favored by Madame de Pompadour